finder39/ojbox/README.md

 user name, setting your user picture, file location for local music files
 - Either put in a list of connected users, or use the chat as a message log and say when users connect, disconnect, etc.

+## Notes
+Of course there is a limit to how much the SoundCloud API will allow streaming if this player becomes popular.
+Also, the YouTube API expressly forbids just playing the audio from a video, so YouTube is no longer an option (unless I show the whole video, but that’s beyond the scope of the project for now).

+I will need to add the ability to add your own music library.